message/iata/TM.md

-Published 31.03.2021
+Published 30.04.2021
-1. Until 1 May 2021, flights to Turkmenistan are suspended.
+1. Until 1 June 2021, flights to Turkmenistan are suspended.
 - This does not apply to repatriation flights.
 2. Passengers and airline crew must have:
 - a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point; and